Agentic Economic Modeling: Regional Experiment

-The real customer information has been marked.
+The confidential information has been replaced with placeholders.
 The rest of the information was generated by the model, which is not real.
 As shown, each triplet—consisting of an order, a persona, and a delivery option—is specified within the prompt.
-In the current experiment, there are 638484 such prompts in total.
+In the experiments, there are 638,484 such prompts in total.